-- How is Provisions different?
+- How is the shop different?

 - How do you choose your products?

-We'll be honest: we really like all of this stuff.
+We'll be honest: we really like all of the items featured in the shop.
 If we

-want something for our own

-kitchens, that's when we know we should pass it on
+want something for our own homes, that's when we know we should pass it on

 - How do I sign up to get emails about our latest products?